| The IAB's standard banner sizes range from 486 x 60

 interest in finding sites on that particular subject.

-information about each visitor.
+The Internet is an attractive medium to advertisers, because cookies allow sites to gatherinformation about each visitor.
 Cookie is a piece of text that a web server can store on

 a user's hard disk.
 Cookies allow a Web site to store information on a user's machine